drew7459/DrewPatel/README.md

 6 - Chart of Universities with the largest number of faculty working on "machine learning"

-7 - Add new publication
+7 - Add new assistant professor

-8 - Add new professor
+8 - Add new publication